nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.1.1 Overview

 The patient feature in Covigent allows hotel staff to store important information about the individuals that are quarantined in the hotels.
 Some of these important dynamic information include temperature and comment regarding the patient.
 To fully understand the patient feature, it is important to learn about the [implementation](#412-implementation) and [design considerations](#413-design-considerations) of the patient object before looking at the possible [commands](#414-create-read-update-delete) that can operate on the patient object.
+A patient is meant to be allocated to a room in the facility, hence tying the patient feature with the room feature together.

 #### 4.1.2 Implementation
 A `Patient` object in Covigent contains the following attributes, which is also reflected in Figure 15: